 |Reason to Try||Face off against 19th century Europe’s most powerful military leaders in this incredibly immersive RTS based around Napoleon Bonaparte’s rise to power.|

-Napoleon: Total War focuses on French leader Napoleon Bonaparte's rise to power during the early 19th century.
-Players command cavalry, riflemen, artillery, and enormous ships across land and sea.
+Napoleon: Total War focuses on French leader Napoleon Bonaparte’s rise to power during the early 19th century.
+Players command the cavalry, riflemen, artillery, and enormous ships across land and sea.
 Players either fight as Napoleon or against him.
 The game even features multiple historical campaigns where players manage their standing in the world through a turn-based map.

-While Napoleon: Total War has been out for some time now, the game's battlefields are gorgeous.
+While Napoleon: Total War has been out for some time now, the game’s battlefields are gorgeous.
 Skirmishes take place across beautiful green landscapes.
 Players can even zoom in on individual soldiers firing, charging, and bayoneting their opponents.
-Uniforms are not just highly detailed, they're accurate, too, making players feel like they're actually fighting in the 19th century.
+Uniforms are not just highly detailed, they’re accurate, too, making players feel like they were actually fighting in the 19th century.

 Fan-Favorite RTS Game: Star Wars: Empire at War